 4. Does the crane manufacturer make safe, durable products?
 Do they have a good reputation?

 The manufacturer should be an established company with a good reputation.
-Scott-Macon Equipment is a dealer for Terex Cranes, in business for 86 years and a leader in the field, Tadano Cranes, founded 70 years ago, Grove Cranes, in business since 1947, and Broderson Cranes, founded in 1973.
+Scott-Macon Equipment is an authorized dealer for Tadano, Tadano Mantis, Tadano Demag, Broderson, Kobelco, and more.
 These are some of the largest and most reputable crane companies in the world.

 5. Does the crane have the safety features and technology necessary?

-It's important that the crane possesses all the safety features and technology necessary for the type job you have.
-Each job is different, with unique requirements.
-Even those knowledgeable in industrial or construction settings sometimes aren't expert in every aspect of crane performance.
+It's important that the crane possesses all the safety features and technology necessary for the type of job you have.
+Each job is different with unique requirements.
+Even those knowledgeable in industrial or construction settings sometimes aren't well-versed in every aspect of crane performance.

 What is the best solution for you?
-It's often to get a Scott-Macon Equipment expert involved.
+It's best to get a Scott-Macon Equipment expert involved.

 6. Will your dealer on the purchase or rental back up the transaction with service afterwards?